tonyrav3n/tradex-bot/README.md

 # TradeNest Discord Bot – Fees and UX

-This document explains the new 2.5% + 2.5% fee model, how the pre‑fund quote works (including the payment link), the release breakdown and countdown, and outlines the upcoming dispute feature.
+This document explains the new 2.5% + 2.5% fee model, how the pre‑fund quote works, the release breakdown and countdown, and outlines the upcoming dispute feature.

 ## Fee model overview